 This will require the purchase of shorter fork springs.

-If this is the way you wish to go after trying the bike lowered via the above way, and don’t like the slightly higher bars or any other reason, we supply in the kit, all the internal spacers and preload spacers to do this mod.
+If this is the way you wish to go after trying the bike lowered via the above way, and don’t like the slightly higher bars or any other reason, we supply the internal spacers to do this mod in the kit..

 We also supply all the information on how to do this yourself with video and text, how to pick springs, set installed preload and re-assemble with new oil to the correct height.

 Shock tool and fittings for spacer install / removal (only 16mm spanner required to use)

 Steering stem extender x 2 (early and late model)

 All videos showing each step of the installation and removal of each component in any option.